adjacentlink/emex/emex.md

 This project contains the EMEX software.

- * The EMEX Daemon (`emexd`) which runs on an EMEX server and directs EMOEs on behalf of a client.
+ * The EMEX Daemon (`emexd`) which runs on an EMEX server and manages EMOEs on behalf of a client.
  * An example EMEX Client (`emex`) which can either run an emulation based on a YAML file definition, or interact with the Daemon from a shell to create an EMOE and interact with it on the fly.
- * The EMEX Container Daemon (`emexcontainerd`) which resides within each EMOE container instance and orchestrates the associated EMOE applications in conjunction with it's controlling `emexd`
+ * The EMEX Container Daemon (`emexcontainerd`) which resides within each EMOE container instance and orchestrates the associated EMOE applications in conjunction with its controlling `emexd`
  * A Model Repository containing standardized EMANE waveform model configuration and platform type definitions.